 All the deliverables from the SERISS project can be downloaded here.

-Through active participation in the SERISS project, EVS was able to deploy and test various newer tools in the survey, as well as assist in the development of tools.
+Through active participation in the SERISS project, EVS was able to deploy and test various newer tools in the survey and assist in the development of tools.
 The use of the Translation Management Tool (TMT) has facilitated the coordination of the translation process among the national teams, facilitated monitoring by a central team, and supported the documentation of each phase of the questionnaire translation.

-The education classification was compiled in close cooperation with the European Social Survey (ESS) and its experts, in particular with Silke Schneider and Verena Ortmanns from GESIS Mannheim.
-This made it possible to apply a coding scheme for the harmonization of educational attainment (edulvlb) developed especially for use in social science research.
+The education classification was compiled closely with the European Social Survey (ESS) and its experts, particularly Silke Schneider and Verena Ortmanns from GESIS Mannheim.
+This made it possible to apply a coding scheme for the harmonization of educational attainment (edulvlb), which was developed primarily for use in social science research.

-Using the CharmStats tool developed by GESIS, which supports the process of variable harmonization, a user-friendly variable documentation has been developed that makes the country-specific harmonization process transparent for selected variables such as religious affiliation, education, political parties (left / right).
+Using the CharmStats tool developed by GESIS, which supports the process of variable harmonization, a user-friendly variable documentation has been developed that makes the country-specific harmonization process transparent for selected variables such as religious affiliation, education, and political parties (left/right).

 Finally, the EVS piloted the development of a collaborative survey program collaboration platform (SMAP) that worked with regionally distributed networks.
 Since autumn 2017, the myEVS portal has been the only and central place for the communication and collaboration of the national and central teams conducting the survey.
 It helped them to define and comply with workflows and standards, and created a pleasant environment for organizing their daily work.